Lioo7/myMath-C-/README.md

 The program conatins a Makefile file with the following commands:
 * all: Compile the program.
+* maind: Creates a dynamic main file.
 * mains: Creates a static main file.
-* maind: Creates a dynamic main file.
-* libmyMath.so: Creates a dynamic library.
+* mymathd: Creates a dynamic library.
-* libmyMath.a: Creates a static library.
+* mymaths: Creates a static library.
 * clean: Deletes all files with the following extensions .o .a .so .out and execute files.

 @author Lioz Akirav.